krea-ai/open-prompts/README.md

 # About
 AI models like Stable Diffusion, DALL-E, or Midjourney, are capable of creating stunning images from text descriptions.
 They provide us with freedom to produce an image of almost anything we can imagine.

-Platforms like Lexica, OpenArt, and Krea let us explore millions of AI generated images as well as the prompts that produced them.
-They are helpful to see what words work for generating certain styles and to assess how each AI model interprets different concepts.
+Platforms like Lexica, OpenArt, and Krea.ai let us explore millions of AI generated images—as well as the prompts that produced them.
+They help you see what words work for generating certain styles and to assess how each AI model interprets different concepts.

 We are just starting to explore the possibilities of text-to-image models, and we do not necessarily need to re-train them to dramatically improve their results; we can also learn how to prompt them effectively.